r3g-5z/tirdad/README.md

 Unfortunately, someone probably needs to produce more research papers before they will listen."

-tirdad (pronounce /tērdäd/) is a kernel module to hot-patch the Linux kernel to generate random TCP Initial Sequence Numbers for IPv4 TCP connections.
+tirdad is a kernel module to hot-patch the Linux kernel to generate random TCP Initial Sequence Numbers for IPv4 TCP connections.

 You can refer to this bog post to get familiar with the original issue: